lequyanh/SVMmykointrons/statistics/splice-site-performance-evaluation/examining-gridsearch-result.md

 2. Validate the models on test set

-3. Using the script `evaluate-models.sh` with a minor alterations, print recall&precision of each validated model to a separate files:
+3. Using the script `evaluate-models.sh` with a minor alterations, print recall&precision of each validated model to a separate files (e.g.):
-    * ./gridsearch-acceptor-precisions.txt
+    * ./ascomycota/data/gridsearch-acceptor-precisions.txt
-    * ./gridsearch-acceptor-recalls.txt
+    * ./ascomycota/data/gridsearch-acceptor-recalls.txt
     * command to extract metrics from grid search using *Blade1*  data:

            bash evaluate_models.sh -f ../gridsearch/grid_validation_results/ascomycota/donor/ -r 0.00254 -t 0.188 -a 0.5 -g